JerryLead/SparkInternals/EnglishVersion/1-Overview.md

     ```scala
 	./bin/run-example SparkPi 10
 	```
 	The SparkPi program will become the Driver (on the Master node).
-However, if the driver program is submmited to a YARN cluster, the Driver may be scheduled to a Worker node (e.g., Worker node 2 in the diagram).
-If the driver program is launched on a local PC, such as running the following prgram in IntelliJ IDEA:
+However, if the driver program is submitted to a YARN cluster, the Driver may be scheduled to a Worker node (e.g., Worker node 2 in the diagram).
+If the driver program is launched on a local PC, such as running the following program in IntelliJ IDEA:

 	```scala
 	val sc = new SparkContext("spark://master:7077", "AppName")